odbalapure/openai-api/01.chat-completion/README.md

     - Eg: Instead of asking for cost effective solution, ask for solution with budget under 500 and setup time under 2hrs
 - Be clear about end goal
     - Eg: Generate a plan for AI powered chatbot and success criteria would be keeping the cost under $1k per month
+- Don't use negations
+    - Tell the prompt what to do (don't write a story longer than 500 words)
+    - And what not to do (tell a story is less than 500 words)